Hemlock Crossing 3

 Michigan Tech Recreation Area | photo via @sgowtham

-The Mount Ripley Ski Area offers trails that overlook the Keweenaw Waterway.
-It’s another excellent snowshoeing location near Michigan Technological University.
+The Mont Ripley Ski Area offers trails that overlook the Keweenaw Waterway.
+It’s another excellent location near Michigan Technological University with snowshoeing in the area.

 Porcupine Mountains Wilderness State Park - Snowshoeing In Michigan